-Catherine died in 1890.
-Bramwell Booth, describing the last moments of her life, wrote:
+Bramwell Booth, describing the last moments of Catherine's life, wrote:

 "Soon after noon, I felt the deepening darkness of the long valley of the shadows was closing around my dear mother, and a little later I took my last farewell.
 Her lips moved, and she gave me one look of inexpressible tenderness and trust, which will live with me for ever.
 Again we sang:

 My mistakes His free grace doth cover,

 These feet which shrink and falter

 Holding her hand, the General gave her up to God.
 It was a solemn and wondrous scene ...the dear General bowing over his beloved wife and companion in life's long stress and storm, and giving her, his most precious of earthly joy and treasure, to the eternal keeping of the Eternal Father. ...Their eyes met the last kiss of love upon earth - the last word till the Morning, and without a movement the breathing gently ceased, and a Warrior laid down her sword to receive her crown."

 For more information and photos, visit The Salvation Army International Heritage centre.
 You might also like to view our Further Reading list or contact Salvationist Supplies to browse through available books.